IgorBerman/spark-gotchas/DynamicAllocationOnMesos.md

-# Using dynamic allocation on Mesos - Technical Report
+# Using Spark Dynamic Allocation on Mesos

 ## Environment
 1. Spark v2.2.0